pagopa/io-developer-portal-frontend/README.md

 docker-compose down
 ```

 Sometimes, it may be needed to re-built the frontend image, which is instead cached by Docker, once built the first time.
-To overcome this bahavior, run:
+To overcome this behavior, run:

 ```shell
 docker-compose up --build